 It makes sense therefore to continue to eat foods that our biology likes best.
 However, the importance of wholesome, appropriate food is often not fully appreciated because commercial food production has changed our understanding of what defines normal food.

-Processed food is biologically inappropriate and has been proven to cause sickness in humans and in animals.
+Processed food - which includes cooked food - is biologically inappropriate and has been proven to cause sickness in humans and in animals.
 Cancer, heart disease, obesity, hypertension and dementia are all related to the food we eat.
 Although there can be other causes of these illnesses, the largest statistical cause is linked to nutrition.